Rustam-Singh-Bhadouriya/Chatty-DIscord-Bot/README.md

 ## 🙌 Credits

-Developed with ❤️ by **Rustam Singh Bhadouriya** for building practical AI projects and learning Discord bot development.
+Developed with ❤️ by **Rustam Singh Bhadouriya** for practicle AI projects and Discord bot Developer.

 ---